 Squam is a lake, a gathering, a community.

-We offer retreats and online workshops that are designed to nurture a creative life and, to provide respite from what can often feel is a busy, overwhelming world.
+We offer retreats and online workshops that are designed to nurture a creative life and, to provide respite from what can often feel is a busy, painful, stressful and overwhelming world.
 For when we have the time to ground into the gifts of our originality — to reconnect with our multidimensional and innovative spirit — it is far easier to navigate the challenges and heartbreak that are an unavoidable part of living in this messy, beautiful world.

 Our goal is simple: let there be more joy – more light – more ease.

 We create a safe place for transformation, a place for shucking off all that no longer needs to be a part of our lives and the time and space we all need to welcome in what we do want most.
 Making time for ourself can be challenging.
 Allowing ourselves permission to be creative can be challenging.
 Traveling to join a group of strangers can be challenging.
 Your comfort is paramount to us.
 We want you to know we are committed to creating a space where you feel safe, honored and nurtured.
 Of course, not everybody wants to spend time devoted to creativity with a group of other makers, but if this experience does call to your heart and yet, you feel apprehension, please know:

 We want you to know that you are welcome here.
 Everyone is welcome.
 We celebrate the magnificent diversity of this world and whatever your race, gender, sexual orientation, religion, ability, size, or age is.
 We are honored when you choose to bring your light and spirit to this community.
 Without you, there is a gap in the circle as that is a space that only you can fill.

 Since we began in 2008, no one has ever been able to easily sum up the Squam experience as it is both ephemeral and unique to the individual.
 However, to get better sense of what it can feel like, we have collected a number of reflections from people over on our RAVES page.